Version 1.4 - Last Updated: 05 May 2026

 LLE FAQ

-These FAQ reflect the policy in July 2025.
+These FAQ reflect the policy.
 As policy develops, we’ll update them as a valuable source of information to education providers on LLE.

 Q1: When does the LLE come into effect?

-A: The LLE will be the student finance system for all level 4 to 6 loan funded courses and modules that start in January 2027 onwards, for those who are ordinarily resident in England and studying at an OfS registered provider.
+A: The LLE will be the student finance system for all Level 4 to 6 loan funded courses and modules that start in January 2027 onwards at an OfS registered provider.
+Eligibility criteria for the LLE will align to existing higher education student finance nationality and residency rules.

 Q2: When will applications be available for students to apply for LLE?